popatre/sem-middleware-madness/README.md

 A public folder has been provided for you which currently has some files.
 Add some Express middleware that will enable you to serve these files as static files.

-Once implemented, you should be able to start the server and the following endpoints in your browser to see the static files:
+Once implemented, you should be able to start the server and go to the following endpoints in your browser to see the static files:

     http://localhost:9090/other/file1.txt
     http://localhost:9090/other/file2.txt